 She had also kissed Elvis.

-Her decision shocked Hollywood.
+Unsurprisingly, her decision shocked Hollywood.

 Dolores Hart was born Dolores Hicks on Oct.
 20, 1938, in Chicago to Harriet and Bert Hicks, a bit-part movie actor.
 Her mother was 16.
 Her father was 17.
 Their marriage didn’t last, and her grandparents raised her in Chicago.